hulud/py_pan_tilt_controller/README.md

 - Verify the server and client are on the same network or localhost

 ### Device Communication Problems
-- For real hardware:
+- Check if the device is powered on and properly connected
 - Verify the correct COM port is selected in config.yaml
 - Ensure proper baudrate settings (typically 2400, 4800, or 9600)
 - Check physical connections and wiring (most systems use RS-485)
 - Verify the correct device address is used (default is 1)

+### Serial Port Issues
+- Make sure the serial port is not in use by another application
+- Check that you have the correct permissions to access the port
+- On Linux/Mac, make sure your user is in the appropriate group (e.g., 'dialout')
+- Try using a different USB port if using a USB-to-serial adapter
+- Verify that the correct drivers are installed for your adapter

 ### GUI Problems
 - Verify PyQt5 and other dependencies are properly installed
 - Check for error messages in the console
 - Restart the application if the GUI becomes unresponsive

-### Simulator Issues
-- Restart the API server to reset the simulator state
-- Check for error messages in the API server console
-- Verify the simulator is selected in config.yaml (`device.type: simulator`)